0cjs/8bitdev/src/tmon/README.md

 `LF`/Ctrl-J characters or the Enter key on a system with built-in keyboard.
 When "Cancel" is used below this refers to ASCII `NAK`/Ctrl-U or `CAN`/Ctrl-X character.

+Note that input of ASCII backspace (`BS`/Ctrl-H) not supported by the monitor (you will get an illegal character indication); undesired input data are cancelled with "Cancel" character.

 The user is prompted with a `.` or similar small dot.
 Input is case insensitive, and consists of _input items_ that are single characters